machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 ### Property reference

 - `WebSearchTool.type`: required to enable web search.
-Defines the OpenAI web-search tool type.
+Defines the web-search tool type.
 Use `"default"` to select `web_search_preview` automatically, or supply an explicit type string.
 - `WebSearchTool.city`: optional city used for approximate user location.
 - `WebSearchTool.country`: optional country used for approximate user location.
 - `WebSearchTool.region`: optional region or state used for approximate user location.